zenstackhq/zenstack-docs/docs/the-complete-guide/part3/5-documentation.md

 );
 ```

-Now you can visit the documentation at [http://localhost:3000/api/docs](http://localhost:3000/api/docs) in a browser.
+Now, you can visit the documentation at [http://localhost:3000/api/docs](http://localhost:3000/api/docs) in a browser.

 ![Swagger UI](../../assets/todo-app-openapi.png)